Louisiana Alcohol and Tobacco Class – Responsible Vendor Program

 Sale of Alcohol to Intoxicated Persons

-Remember: sellers and servers cannot sell or serve alcohol to an intoxicated person.
+Remember: Alcohol seller-servers cannot sell or serve alcohol to an intoxicated person.
 As a server, you should always assess the nature and magnitude of a person’s condition prior to selling to or serving that person.
 Consequently, server intervention could play a very important role in reducing drunk-driving accidents.
 While the liability for injuries caused by driving under the influence of alcohol lies primarily with intoxicated drivers themselves, that is not the case for serving alcohol to minors.
 You may be responsible for injuries caused by a minor to whom you serve alcohol illegally.

 The following are behavioral signs of intoxication that servers should observe when determining whether to continue to serve an individual: